Saturday 5 October 2019

 I was posted to work in a branch in the somewhat popular town in Haryana State of Northern India which went by the name of Ambala Cantonment.
 I say this place was popular because many of the Indians from the Northern part of the country, knew Ambala very well.
 Ambala was located on the National Highway; on the border with the Indian state of Punjab and in proximity to the capital Chandigarh.
 Due to its geographical location, Ambala was a prominent place with an Army cantonment.

-However, many Indians, residing South of Deccan, including me, had never heard of the place.
+However, many Indians, residing South of Vindhyas, including me, had never heard of the place.
 When I received my posting orders, I looked up the India Map (after locating a political map from my daughter’s text book) to ascertain the exact location and enquired from different people on how to get there by train (Google Maps were still way off).

 On my first day, I was welcomed to the branch with some warmth but there was also a small measure of disdain.
 Some of the local staff, had a nickname for me, a Madrasi.
 Anyone hailing from the Southern part of India was a Madrasi, irrespective of the State they belonged.
 Since I was replacing another Madrasi, (a fellow Kannadiga), there was not much expectations from me, as this outgoing person had a very somber reputation.
 However, I had made it clear to each and every one of the staff member (whoever bothered to listen) that I was from Bangalore, the capital of Karnataka state and my mother tongue happened to be Kannada; more clearly, I had clarified that I was not a Madrasi.
 The staff members nodded knowingly, but never bothered to understand the distinction, or how it affected me.
 I always remained a Madrasi to them, with a funny name to boot (King of snakes, was what one staff member slyly remarked).